Boulder-Denver-d3-vis/stack-presentation/slides/applying-stack.md

 stack(dataset);
 ```

-The stack function we got back from D3 will add baseline values for our stacks.
+The stack function we got back from D3 will add baseline values for our stacks, using D3's defaults.